-Non pipeline alternatives were not seriously considered and conservation was not seriously considered by NG either.
+Non pipeline alternatives were not seriously considered.
+Also, conservation was not seriously considered by NG either.

-In Westchester County, NY, state agencies have allocated over 250 million dollars to foster non pipeline alternatives instead of supporting Con Edison’s gas pipeline plans.
-This resulted in a Clean Energy Plan, NY Power Authority’s low cost financing, and ultimately Con Edison’s renewable incentives.
-These feasible alternatives should be carefully looked at.
+Furthermore and in Westchester County, NY, state agencies have allocated over 250 million dollars to foster non pipeline alternatives.
+That’s instead of supporting Con Edison’s gas pipeline plans.
+This resulted in a Clean Energy Plan.
+For it’s NY Power Authority’s low cost financing.
+Moreover and ultimately Con Edison’s renewable incentives.
+These feasible alternatives should also be carefully looked at.
 As well as they should be adopted.
-Moreover by the lead agency, Public Service Commission (PSC), in Albany and Rensselaer Counties.
+Moreover by the lead agency, the Public Service Commission (PSC).
+It’s located in Albany and Rensselaer Counties.

-Why not use the rate hike money ($70,000,000) to incentivize the use of geothermal heat for new growth and credit entities to not use gas on the few peak demand days each year?
-With enough incentives other alternatives will develop.
+Why not use the rate hike money ($70,000,000) to incentivize the use of geothermal heat.
+All for new growth and credit entities.
+Or why not use gas on the few peak demand days each year?
+With enough incentives, other alternatives will develop.

-NG admits there never has been shut off and they don’t forecast one by a supplier, further undercutting the need requirement.
+Also, NG admits there never has been shut off.
+Nor they don’t forecast one by a supplier.
+Consequently further undercutting the need requirement.

-Furthermore, there was no consideration of climate warming, which will require less gas to heat homes in the future.
+Furthermore, there was no consideration of climate warming.
+That’s what will require less gas to heat homes in the future.

-So NG speculates that there might be an outage on a supply line on the one particular day when the average temperature is 5° F. Although NG provides no factual data about the likelihood of an outage.
+So NG speculates that there might be an outage on a supply line on the one particular day when the average temperature is 5° F. Although NG provides no factual data about the likelihood.
+You know: of an outage.
 Outages cannot be presumed.

-Nor does the NG provide factual data concerning its history of outages or of possible interruptions of supply from Dominion Energy Transmission Inc. or of any of its suppliers is not publicly available information.
+Nor does the NG provide factual data concerning its history of outages.
+Furthermore, even possible interruptions of supply from Dominion Energy Transmission Inc. or of any of its suppliers is not publicly available information.